I have previously written posts about Sarine Technologies Ltd:

 It reminds me of the recent reports of the sale of high-quality fake watches in Singapore, that are very well made (so much so that it is near impossible to tell them apart). (read here)

 However, the role of synthetic diamond in the semiconductor industry will be unprecedented (read here).
 Nevertheless, this poses little threat to natural diamonds (as a negligible percentage of natural diamonds are used in high tech industry application – see below and click here).

-So it is the jewelry segment that we should focus on.
+So it is the jewellery segment that we should focus on.
 The composition of the market for gem-quality diamonds is the reverse of that seen in the industrial market, with natural diamonds dominating commerce in gem-quality stones.

 Base on the Global Diamond Report 2014 (read here): The diamond market showed clear signs that its rollercoaster trajectory of recent years has moderated and that it is now on a path of steady, sustainable growth across every step of the value chain.

-In view of synthetic diamonds threat to the natural diamond jewelry industry, the challenge comes from undisclosed attempts to pass off synthetic stones as natural.
+In view of synthetic diamonds threat to the natural diamond jewellery industry, the challenge comes from undisclosed attempts to pass off synthetic stones as natural.

 A number of initiatives are underway to address this: